About Chris Elliott

 What do I do?

-Right now I am employed with a Fortune 500 company, but also spend time helping associations, small businesses, and individuals solve problems that plague their growth.
+Right now I am employed with a Consulting Firm, but also spend time helping associations, small businesses, and individuals solve problems that plague their growth.

 "A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects."